mulesoft/mule/README.txt

 ----------------
 The distribution you have downloaded contains the following -

-./dist        - The Mule jars and configuration dtd.
+./bin          - Contains shell and batch scripts for running Mule ./dist         - The Mule jars and configuration dtd (note there is a combined jar in the ./lib directory).
 ./docs         - API documentation for Mule and its sub-projects.
-./lib         - Jars needed by the Mule distribution ./lib/legal   - License information about all the jars shipped with Mule.
+./lib          - Jars needed by the Mule distribution ./lib/licences - License information about all the jars shipped with Mule.
 ./samples      - Sample applications, scripts and source code ./src          - The source code for Mule and its sub-projects.
 ./LICENSE.txt  - License agreement for Mule.
 ./README.txt   - erm... this file!

 Getting Started
 ---------------